We want to know your story.

 Every applicant will receive a personalized response from our team of writers, as well as reading recommendations.

-We're reading applications on a rolling basis, but do keep in mind the following deadlines—
+We read applications on a rolling basis, but keep in mind the following deadlines:

-The workshop will take place at 92Y in NYC from Monday, July 9 till Thursday, July 26.
-Teachers and visiting authors will be announced in the Spring.
+The workshop will take place at 92Y in NYC Monday - Thursdays, July 6 to July 23.